 Hardest case.
 Child is permanent resident.
 Parents MUST have exceptionally strong independent ties to India.
 Multiple properties, pension, other children in India, elderly parents to care for.

-You can't fly to India to drill them on questions.
-And let's be honest — would they even take feedback from their own child?
+You can't fly to India to drill them.
+And let's be honest — would they even take feedback from their own child? ("Beta, I know what to say.")
 Some would.
-Some... definitely wouldn't.
+Most wouldn't.

 AI Mock Interview for Parents